adrian-repo/React-Redux-Guess-the-Number-App/README.md

 # React-Redux-Guess-the-Number-App
-Demo Game App in React-Redux "Guess a number between 1 &amp;100"
+Demo Game App in React-Redux "Guess a number between 1 and 100"